 Did you know that allergies are the third most common chronic disease among kids ages 18 and under?
 Just because my children aren’t showing signs of allergies today, doesn’t mean they won’t show symptoms tomorrow.

 When I was younger, I developed allergy symptoms out of the blue!
 And so could my kids!
-And as a mom who suffers from allergies, I want to make sure I know what to do if symptoms should arise in my little ones.
+And as a mom who suffers from spring allergies, I want to make sure I know what to do if symptoms should arise in my little ones.

 Sadly, I’m not only allergic to pollen (and all the spring triggers), I’m also allergic to my three dogs.
 With a house full of kids, it’s better to have an allergy action plan in place and take preventative measures before the problems start.